 On this dayJul 27, 1967

-After several years of postwar migration had increased black populations in Northern cities, pervasive discrimination and segregation in employment, education, and housing resulted in the continuing exclusion of black people from the benefits of economic progress.
-Police brutality was rampant in black communities and law enforcement was rarely, if ever, held accountable.
+After several years of postwar migration had increased Black populations in Northern cities, pervasive discrimination and segregation in employment, education, and housing resulted in the continuing exclusion of Black people from the benefits of economic progress.
+Police brutality was rampant in Black communities, and law enforcement was rarely, if ever, held accountable.
 In the summer of 1967, these issues culminated in a series of uprisings across several major Northern cities.

-Urban rebellions were widely dismissed as senseless “riots,” but many people today recount them as uprisings against oppressive and discriminatory practices that subjected black residents to violence and inequality.
+Urban rebellions were widely dismissed as senseless “riots,” but many people today recount them as uprisings against oppressive and discriminatory practices that subjected Black residents to violence and inequality.
 “You see, you can only hold a person down for so long.
 After a while, they’re going to get tired.
-And that’s what happened,” explained Frank Thomas, who was twenty-three years old during the Detroit rebellion.
+And that’s what happened,” explained Frank Thomas, who was 23 years old during the Detroit rebellion.
 “Basically, we wanted to be a part of the city of Detroit instead of being second-class citizens.”